Moving to Bahamas

 If you are thinking about moving to Bahamas, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in the Bahamas is generally high compared to other countries in the Caribbean.
 Property prices in Nassau, the largest city in the Bahamas, tend to be above the average cost of housing in the rest of the country.
-Prices vary widely based on location, property type, and amenities," replied a member in Bahamas.
+Prices vary widely based on location, property type, and amenities," said one expat in Bahamas.

 Should I buy or rent a home in Bahamas?